iam-yogeshreddy/Terraform/README.md

 ** Challenges with terraform :

-=> State file should store in remote.
+=> State file management and state file should store in remote.

 => Manual changes to the cloud providers can not be identified and auto corrected.